cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/distributions/PoissonDistr.rst

 .. java:constructor:: public PoissonDistr(double lambda, long seed)
    :outertype: PoissonDistr

-   Creates a Poisson random number generator to check the probability of 1 event (\ :java:ref:`k = 1 <getK()>`\ ) to happen at each time interval.
+   Creates a Poisson Pseudo-Random Number Generator to check the probability of 1 event (\ :java:ref:`k = 1 <getK()>`\ ) to happen at each time interval.

    :param lambda: the average number of events that happen at each 1 time unit.
 If one considers the unit as minute, this value means the average number of arrivals at each minute.
-   :param seed: the seed to initialize the internal uniform random number generator
+   :param seed: the seed to initialize the internal uniform Pseudo-Random Number Generator

    **See also:** :java:ref:`.setK(int)`, :java:ref:`.setLambda(double)`